 Masculine and feminine voices actually don’t differ in pitch as much as many people think.
 In fact, there is actually overlap in the pitch range masculine and feminine voices will often be in.
 Because of this, you will work most often in the E3-F#3 pitch range for an androgynous sound.
 Here’s a keyboard for reference.

-Masculine voices are known for being more monotone, while feminine voices are known for having a lot of pitch variation.
+Masculine voices are known for being more monotone and feminine voices are known for having a lot of pitch variation.
 To develop a more androgynous voice, you will work on adding or minimizing the pitch variations in your voice until you find the happy medium you are looking for.
 Most commonly, an androgynous voice will have variations of about a whole step during speech.

-As you begin to learn how to control the elements of your voice, it’s important to learn how to alter individual consonant and vowel sounds.
+As learn how to control your voice, it’s important to learn how to alter individual consonant and vowel sounds.
 This will assure that you are able to change details in your voice that may be interfering with your consistency.
-Vowels can be modified to sound very different, for example, even when pitch stays the same (e.g. smiling for a brighter “o” sound, or rounding the lips for a darker “ee” sound).
-Consonants can also be shifted – pronouncing them from further back in the mouth and with more force can add a more masculine flavor to your sound, while pronouncing consonants with less jaw movement and more air can convey a more feminine one.
+Vowels can be modified to sound very different, even when pitch stays the same.
+Smiling for a brighter “o” sound, or rounding the lips for a darker “ee” sound.

-Here at Your Lessons Now, we understand that not everyone’s goals for an androgynous voice are going to be the same.
+Here at Your Lessons Now, we understand that not everyone’s goals for an androgynous voice are the same.
 Working with a voice coach not only gives you the chance to learn healthy voice technique, but also helps to learn control that will allow you to tailor your sound to your unique goals.
+Your goals are our goals.
 After all, no one is you-er than you!

 Not quite ready to book your first lesson?
 You can also book a free consultation to discuss your individual goals with a member of our team!